 Once Oriental Christians realized they could not ignore Islam but had to engage it theologically and apologetically, they found they could not simply dismiss it as a form of pagan idolatry.

-Last week I came across an essay by the noted Roman Catholic theologian, Denys Turner.
+Last week I came across an essay by the noted Roman Catholic theologian, Denys Turner: “Christians, Muslims, and the Name of God.”
 Eclectic Orthodoxy readers should find it of particular interest, given Turner’s emphatic insistence that God is not a being but is Being—hence the necessity of apophatic qualification when we speak of either his Oneness or Threeness.
 Turner is not interested in theological dilution for the sake of ecumenical dialogue and peaceful coexistence; but he does recognize that Christians must come to grips with the truth that both religions confess the one God who has freely made the world from out of nothing.
 Yet how do we speak of sameness and difference precisely at the point where all theological language is breaking down?

 I hope to return to this topic in a month or two.
 I have ordered Miroslav Volf’s book Allah: A Christian Response, as well as a collection of essays titled Christian Theology and Islam.
 Hopefully I’ll have something intelligent to say after I read these books.